🧮 New Tool: What does your cruise really cost? Calculate everything from your front door to the gangway — free. Try the Cruise Budget Calculator →

 Taxis/Uber

 You will find a designated walkway in Taino Bay cruise port that will take you directly outside of the cruise port area (see above video).
 At this spot you will have no problem finding taxi drivers that you can hire to take you to Puerto Plata.
-Taxis are also readily available in the historic center and most fares will cost you $5 or less, but it’s best to negotiate the fare prior to getting in the taxi.
+Taxis are also readily available in the historic center and most fares will cost you $5 or less, but it's best to negotiate the fare prior to getting in the taxi.
+Uber is also available in Puerto Plata, and this can be a great tool to use especially if you don't speak Spanish well enough to explain where you want to go.

-Shopping In Taino Bay (Puerto Plata) – Dominican Republic
+Shopping in Taino Bay (Puerto Plata), Dominican Republic

 The Dominican Republic is known for jewelry with locally-mined amber and larimar (turquoise-colored stone), as well as organic coffee and cacao.
 Woodcarvings and handicrafts are also popular souvenir items in the D.R.